 - The prospects of you achieving an immediate capital or income clean break financial court order if the judge had to make a ruling on whether to make a clean break financial court order.
 This information then enables you to try and negotiate and clean break with your former spouse and invite the court to make an agreed financial court order

 - The risks associated with a clean break order.
 For example, if there is a contested court hearing your spouse after a long marriage may be likely to receive spousal maintenance for life.
 You could agree to give them a one-off cash lump sum instead of ongoing spousal maintenance to achieve your capital and income clean break.
 The risk to the payer is that spousal maintenance would not have to be paid if your former spouse remarried, predeceased you or if you lost your employment or business.
 The risk to the former spouse receiving the one off cash sum is that if the paying spouse’s income increased or business becomes more profitable they could have asked for an increase in the amount of spousal maintenance or for a bigger capitalised spousal maintenance figure.
 There isn’t often a right or wrong answer on whether or not to agree to a clean break as only you knows how valuable a clean break is in terms of having financial security.
 However, the important thing is that you are able to make an informed decision on what is best for you and your family.

 Manchester divorce and financial settlement solicitors

 Cheshire and Manchester based Evolve Family Law solicitors specialise in resolving financial issues after a separation or divorce.
-For answers to your family law questions and advice on financial court orders or any other aspect of family law call Evolve Family Law on 0345 222 8 222 or complete our online enquiry form to set up an appointment, a video conference call or telephone appointment.
+For legal assistance with financial court orders or any other aspect of family law call Evolve Family Law or complete our online enquiry form to set up an appointment, a video conference call or telephone appointment.